mauricioklein/mauricioklein.github.io/_posts/2015-07-26-how-docker-changed-our-tests.md

 We now have real tests, running a more similar production scenario, integrated to our pipeline.
 Of course, those tests are not 100% production like, since we don't have the same load we do in production, but it's a huge improvement compared to our old tests.

 To finish, Docker is just one of the available solutions.
-Many other approaches can be adopted, using containers, virtualization or even lifting your whole system in your host machine.
+Many other approaches can be adopted, using containers, virtualisation or even lifting your whole system in your host machine.
 The fact is: there aren't excuses anymore to assume that a well unit tested system is bug free or that you should to test your application in production.

 > Those dark days are gone.
-> A new age of self contained tests has arised.
+> A new age of self contained tests has arisen.
 > Bug's life is doomed.
 > You have the weapon on your hand: just aim and pull the trigger.